WHat does it mean to be a Christian?

 The church is led by the pastor and a team of up to nine deacons.

 Gary has been our pastor since 2002.
 He was previously a pastor at East Kilbride, near Glasgow, and before that a travelling secretary with UCCF.
-He is married to Susan and has two adult sons, Matthew and John.
-Gary is a skilled footballer.
+He is married to Susan, and enjoys playing badminton and football in his spare time.

-Joe is married to Lois and they have two boys, Noah and Toby.
+Joe is married to Lois and they have three sons, Noah, Toby and Theo.
 Joe runs the York branch of Young Life (younglife.org.uk), and is involved with the annual Holiday Bible club at YBC each year.
 He is also responsible for the management of the church website.

 Sam regularly plays in one of the church music bands and along with his wife Heather heads up the student work at YBC.
-Sam and Heather have recently had their first child, Evie.
+Sam and Heather have two young children, Evie and Leo.

 Philip works for the City of York Council.
 He coordinates the church house groups and is involved with the fabric team.
 He is married to Helen, and his children are Hannah and Joe.